 The civil lawsuit against the hospital was filed by Michael’s mother.

-The New York Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in medical malpractice lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in medical malpractice lawsuits.
 Experience counts.
 If you feel that you or a loved one has suffered due to medical malpractice or a prescription drug error, call our 24-hour answering service at (800) 825-5529 or contact us via our online contact form.
 Our offices are located in Binghamton, Elmira, Rochester, Watertown, and Syracuse.
 There is no charge for the consultation.